tangledbytes/codeTogether/README.md

 # CodeTogether

-Still in it's initial development stage.
+Still in its initial development stage.